Our ambition is to promote a love of reading for every child

 Children at Nanstallon School enjoy peer reading sessions.
-This is a really enjoyable session that promotes our values of collective responsibility, courage, equality and inclusion and work ethic whilst also promoting a real love of reading.
+This is a really enjoyable session that promotes our values of unity, collective responsibility, courage, equality and inclusion and work ethic whilst also promoting a real love of reading.

 We are a partner school with the Kernow English Hub